-Andrew “The Beast” Tabiti is a recent addition and rising star among the Mayweather Promotions stable.
+Andrew “The Beast” Tabiti is a rising contender with a promising future ahead.
 This cruiserweight punching-artist was born on September 20, 1989 in Chicago, Illinois.
-Ask anyone who has trained with Tabiti and they will explain the endearing nickname given to the fighter for the raw intensity, enthusiasm and grit he demonstrates without apology – making him a “beast” to reckon with from the training gym to the boxing ring.
+Ask anyone who has trained with Tabiti and they will explain the endearing nickname given to the fighter for the raw intensity, enthusiasm and grit he demonstrates without apology – making him a “beast” to reckon with from the gym to the boxing ring.

 Tabiti was introduced to the sport of boxing in 2006 by his stepfather who noticed his fierce competitive nature and intrinsic tenacity to be the best or nothing at all.
 Tabiti’s quest for boxing supremacy is exemplified in his glowing amateur record of 32-6.
 His unique style incorporates fast, explosive hand-speed in tandem with rapid body movement and footwork.
 He is quick to attribute his method to carefully studying the likes of James Toney, Evander Holyfield, Roy Jones, and Floyd Mayweather – boxing inspirations who have molded his technique and buttressed his fighting intelligence.